fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 **pytest-html: Generate HTML Reports for Test Sessions**

-The pytest-html plugin^7 is quite useful in conjunction with continuous integra-
+The pytest-html plugin is quite useful in conjunction with continuous integra-

 tion, or in systems with large, long-running test suites.
 It creates a webpage

 to view the test results for a pytest session.
 The HTML report created includes

 the ability to filter for type of test result: passed, skipped, failed,  errors,

 expected failures, and unexpected passes.
 You can also sort by test name,